Terms and conditions

 Rogers Jones & Co is not able to notify successful bidders by telephone.
 While invoices are sent out by mail or e-mail after the auction we do not accept responsibility for notifying the buyer of the result of their bids.
 Buyers are requested to contact us by phone or in person as soon as possible after the sale to obtain details of the outcome of their bids to avoid incurring unnecessary storage charges.
 Successful bidders will pay the price of the final bid plus premium plus any applicable VAT.

 If in attendance, buyers are expected to pay for purchases before leaving the saleroom.
-Payment can be made by cash, cheque, BACS in sterling, VISA or Mastercard (3% credit card surcharge applicable) and debit cards (must be over £15) IN PERSON with chip and pin only.
+Payment can be made by cash, cheque, BACS in sterling, VISA and debit cards (must be over £15) IN PERSON with chip and pin only.
 Clients, who are likely to buy high value items and wish to pay with debit / credit card, are advised to notify their bank to avoid banking security issues.
 Cheques are accepted with photo I.D but goods are not released until the cheque is fully cleared.
 Rogers Jones & Co reserve the right to not release goods until payment has reached our bank account.
 For bidders, not in attendance at the auction, payment is required within five days of the sale.
 Cash payments are acceptable under the value of £1000 per bidding number.